Chukobyte/learn-engine-dev/docs/game_loop_and_sdl/game_loop_introduction.md

 ## Game Loop

-Before we start adding other systems to our game engine we should first create the game loop.
+Before we start adding other systems to ***Red Engine*** we should first create the game loop.
 The game loop will be responsible for tasks such as processing input, updating game state (physics, A.I., etc...), and rendering.
 Below is how our game loop will look:

 ```cpp
 while (gameEngine.IsRunning()) {